austinbeauch/SENG474/README.md

 - Part 2: PageRank algorithm

 4: UV-decomposition for recommendation systems
-- Part 1: Factorize the utility matrix into two matrix U and V.
+- Part 1: Factorize the utility matrix into two matrices: U and V.